rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/1-kickoff-and-team-formation.md

 You'll complete the following tasks:

-- Introduce yourself to your team members and identify your Table Coach
+- Introduce yourself to your team members and identify your table coach
 - Come up with a team name
 - Create a Team Worksheet
 - Set your team’s collaboration style